 In UI test automation, robustness means that the test will still work if changes are made to the UI, e.g. moving a button from one place to another or changing its label.
 In Ranorex Studio, this is accomplished through the RanoreXPath.

-An ideal RanoreXPath is as detailed as necessary (= more robust) and as flexible (= faster UI element identification and therefore execution speed) as possible.
+An ideal RanoreXPath is as detailed as necessary (= faster UI-element identification and therefore execution speed) and as flexible (= more reliable UI-element identification, i.e. a more robust test) as possible.

 - The level of detail vs. flexibility impacts robustness and execution speed.